tdudgeon/simple-simulate-complex/README.md

  python prepareProtein.py protein.pdb protein
 ```
 This strips out everything that is not the protein, fixes problems in the protein, adds hydrogens and writes the
 file `protein_prepared.pdb`.
-Tha file can be used as inputs to the previous simulations.
+That file can be used as inputs to the previous simulations.

 [prepareComplex.py]()
 ```